 So for sometime space planners have been developing more efficient use of space by squeezing the workstation footprint in open plan floor layouts to increase office capacity within the environmental and regulatory limits of the building.
-Indeed the BCO (British Council of Offices) has followed this trend in their Specification Guide which recommends office design occupancy density levels at 8-13 sq m compared with the 12-17 sq m in the BCO Specification of 2005.
+Indeed the BCO (British Council of Offices) has followed this trend in their current Specification Guide which recommends office design occupancy density levels at 8-13 sq m compared with the 12-17 sq m in the 2005 BCO Specification.

 As many workplace consultants are pointing out “work is an activity” and for many this no longer means being tied to a desk or even an office.
-Telecommunications technology in recent years has enabled agile working, increasing the opportunity for “work anywhere” both within and remotely from base.
-This in turn has identified through workstyle analysis a diminished need for individual allocated space with a consequent rise in third place working and shared facilities such as touchdown, hot desking and “hotelling”.
+Workplace technology in recent years has enabled agile working, increasing the opportunity for “work anywhere” both within and remotely from base.
+This in turn has identified through workstyle analysis a diminished need for individual allocated space with a consequent rise in third place working, shared facilities and alternative worksettings.

 So in todays technology-enabled offices there is now great potential to optimise space by growing capacity not only in terms of more workstations per square metre, but also more people per workstation.
 This largely untapped potential is why spaceless growth must be at the forefront of any corporate property strategy.

 There are many past examples of organisations in both private and public sectors that have moved from enclosed to more dense open plan environments with standardised desks, fewer individual offices, common print and offsite filing .
 Similarly there are numerous current examples of organisations that now have better utilised offices that support agile working with hot desking, touchdown, a range of activity based environments and bookable meeting facilities supported by VoIP, mobile devices, 3G (or 4G) and WiFi making organisational agility ratios of better than 7:10 (workstation:people) a common achievement.